abinit/abinit/doc/topics/_k-points.md

 ## Tutorials

-* [[lesson:base3|The lesson 3]] deals with crystalline silicon (an insulator): the definition of a k-point grid, the smearing of the cut-off energy, the computation of a band structure, and again, convergence studies ...
+* [[tutorial:base3|The tutorial 3]] deals with crystalline silicon (an insulator): the definition of a k-point grid, the smearing of the cut-off energy, the computation of a band structure, and again, convergence studies ...